JacobBorgProgramming/spark-web-browser/README.md

 Make any necessary changes and compile Spark within Xcode.

-To export a Spark build on Xcode 8/9, use the Xcode Organizer window, available through `Window > Organizer`.
+To export a Spark build on Xcode 8 or 9, use the Xcode Organizer window, available through `Window > Organizer`.
 Click `Export...`, then `Export as a macOS App`.

-To export a Spark build on Xcode 10, use the Xcode Organizer window, available through `Window > Organizer`.
+To export a Spark build on Xcode 10 or later, use the Xcode Organizer window, available through `Window > Organizer`.
 Click `Distribute App`, then `Export App`.

 ## Nightly Builds